springfall2008/batpred/docs/output-data.md

 mode: single
 ```

-NB: If you are using AppDaemon rather than the Predbat add-on, replace '6adb4f0d_predbat' with 'a0d7b954_appdaemon'.
+NB: If you are using AppDaemon rather than the Predbat add-on, replace '6adb4f0d_predbat' with 'a0d7b954_appdaemon' and change 'binary_sensor.predbat_running' to 'binary_sensor.appdaemon_running'.

 An error alert looks like this: